• Skip to primary navigation

 Jump to Recipe Print Recipe

 Our Thermomix Sugar Cookies are made with just simple ingredients that you most likely already have at home.
-They are perfect any time of the year but especially at Christmas as they have the perfect consistency for decorating.
+They are perfect any time of the year but especially at Christmas and Easter as they have the perfect consistency for decorating.
 Both the dough and the biscuits can be frozen.

 Why you will love this recipe: